pm67nz/hpc_training/_lessons/006-file_systems.md

 ### NIWA operational users

-The file structue is completely separate to ensure performance and reliability, research users will not have access to it.
+The file structure is completely separate to ensure performance and reliability, research users will not have access to it.

 | File Space | Total Capacity |
 |------------|---------------:|